devoxa/flocky/README.md

 ### slugify(string)

-Generates a URL-safe slug of a string.
+Generate a URL-safe slug of a string.

 ```js
 flocky.slugify(' Issue #123 is _important_! :)')